lunasec-io/lunasec/docs/pages/overview/features.md

 When data is tokenized and sent to Token Storage, it is encrypted with a unique storage key based on the token (which your application stores) and other secret keys, ensuring that the token can only be used by someone who both has a copy of the token and has been granted permission by your application to retrieve it.
-:::tip
+:::tip Tokenizer Performance
 The dedicated tokenizer is extremely fast (thanks to GoLang), inexpensive to host, and practically infinitely scalable.
-In a standard deployment, it runs as a containerized Lambda on AWS Fargate.
+In a standard deployment, it runs as a containerized Lambda.
 :::

 ### Token Storage
-AWS S3 was chosen as a storage system for tokens because of its low cost, high performance, built-in encryption, and ability to work with large files.
+AWS S3 was chosen as a storage system for tokens because of its low cost, high performance and scalability, built-in encryption, and ability to work with large files.
 The Dedicated Tokenizer creates S3 pre-signed-URLs, and your web application uses them to store and retrieve sensitive data from S3 directly.
+Metadata is stored in DynamoDB.

 ### LunaSec Secure Authorizers
 _NOTE: This feature is in development, but will work as described._